iceli1007/ICIAR2018_BACH_Challenge-DA-Refinenet/README.md

 ### Model
 ![img/DA-Refinenet.png](img/DA-Refinenet.png)
 We use this dual input segmentation network based on attention for our work.
 Other details will be detailed in the paper.
+### Training
+We use the SGD optimizer to train our model.
+Since imagenet pre-training exists in the encoding stage, we set different hyperparameters for the encoder and decoder.
+The encoder parameter suffix is ENC and the decoder suffix is DEC.
+At the same time, we divide the training into three steps, and each step have 25 epochs.
+The initial learning rate of each step are LRENC = [5e-4; 2.5e-4; 1e-4];LRDEC =
+[5e-3; 2.5e-3; 1e-3], the Momentum is set to 0.9 and WD
+is 1e-5.
+Batch size is 12.All code is written by Pytorch.
+And we use four GTX1080Ti for our training.